smherwig/phoenix-fileserver/README.md

 Note that `-a /graphene/123456/fc055dcc` signifies that the server listens on the abstract UNIX domain socket `\x00/graphene/123456/fc05dcc`.

-In another terminal, run fio:
+In another terminal, run fio in an enclave:

 ```
 cd ~/src/makemanifest/fio